Dengguning/Dali/README.md

 ## About the project

 The project is used to realise the following goals:
-* to build a responsive site by css Flex layout.
+* to build a responsive site by CSS Flexbox Layout Module.
 * to experiment new design of interface.
 * to create a css animation that is inspired a work of Salvador Dali.